-Christmas in Barcelona and Catalonia!!!!!
+Christmas in Barcelona and Catalonia & Barcelona Christmas markets.

-We are quite particular with our Christmas celebrations and traditions.
-“Pessebre,” “caganer” and “caga tió” are some words related to Christmas that are only known here.
+Our Christmas traditions in Barcelona and Catalonia are slightly unusual.
+“Pessebre,” “caganer,” and “caga tió” are some words related to Christmas that are only known here.
 So, what do they mean?

 “CAGA TIÓ & CAGANER”

 But what makes our Christmas decorations and traditions entirely “different” are these two fellas: the Caga Tió (literal translation: pooping log) and the Caganer (literal translation: pooping man).
 Both these are unique to Catalonia and Aragon.

 Caganer : the catalan pooping man